yarisvt/tyk-docs/tyk-docs/content/tyk-heroku.md

 5. After logging in, a Create App page is displayed.
 ![Create App][3]
 6. Give it a suitable name and click "Deploy App", (you may need to provide Heroku with a Credit Card to proceed past this point, depending on your account setup).
 7. Your Heroku app is deployed.
-Click "Manage App" to  manage the app from Heroku or click "View" to follow the Tyk Hybrid tutorials to get your first API set up wit Tyk.
+Click "Manage App" to  manage the app from Heroku or click "View" to follow the Tyk Hybrid tutorials to get your first API set up with Tyk.
 ![Manage App][4]